 You'll also participate in a ‘dress rehearsal’ marae visit on the last night.

-Learning a new language can be difficult and requires effort; effort in the classroom, effort with homework and effort with daily practice.
-Please enrol in this course only when you have the time resources to attend at least seven of the eight classes and to complete homework and practice.
+Learning a new language can be difficult and requires effort in the classroom, with homework and with daily practice.
+Please enrol in this course only when you have the time resources to attend at least seven of the eight classes and to complete the modest homework and practise requirements.
 If you've already registered and you can no longer meet these obligations, please contact the office at least five days before the course starts and we'll do our best to transfer your registration to a future date.

 All are welcome to register.
 The course fee subsidy is available to NZ citizen or permanent resident adults, and young people aged 16+ who are not currently enrolled in a NZ secondary school.
 We are required to collect additional information for statistical purposes.
 A condition of accepting this subsidised course fee is attending at least 80% of classes.

 We have a small fund available to assist NZ citizen and resident learners for whom our course fee is a barrier to accessing this course.
 If you would like to seek additional financial support to attend this course, please contact our Programme Director, Anne Cave, on 5219623 or firstname.lastname@example.org